Écréhous: Sovereignty

-Chapel and Priory
+Chapel and priory

-In 1203, shortly before the division of Normandy in 1204, John, Duke of Normandy granted the Ecrehos to the Abbey of Val-Richer that they might build a church there.
+In 1203, shortly before the division of Normandy in 1204, John, Duke of Normandy granted the Ecrehous to the Abbey of Val-Richer so that they might build a church there.
 The chapel measured 10 ft 3 in in width and 16 ft 6 in in length; the priory accommodation for the monks formed an extension to the chapel.
 In 1309 it was reported that a prior was living in the Ecrehos with one monk and a servant; a navigation light was lit every night.

 In 1413 alien priories were suppressed, and the monks returned to Val-Richer.
 Their church and priory on La Maîtr'Île fell into ruins.

-Uses
+Crime use

-In the 17th century the Ecrehos were used by smugglers.
-It was recorded that the main smuggled goods in the 1690s through the Ecrehos was lead and gunpowder destined for St Malô.
+In the 17th century the Ecrehous were used by smugglers.
+It was recorded that the main smuggled goods in the 1690s through the Ecrehous were lead and gunpowder destined for St Malô.

-In order to help control voting in Jersey, it was not unknown for citizens to find themselves taken and stranded on the Islands until after voting had taken place.
+During fractious political elections in the 1700s and 1800s, it was not uncommon for Jersey citizens to find themselves taken and stranded on the Islands by their political opponents.
+This was a means to control voting in certain areas so that the incumbent held onto their seat.

 Long-term residents

-Though they are only inhabited sporadically by holidaymakers and fishermen, in the past there have been more permanent residents on the Ecrehos due to more abundant vegetation.
-Two eccentrics who lived on the Ecrehos for a long time proclaimed themselves to be Le Roi des Écréhous (The King of the Ecrehous) and claimed that sovereignty over the islands belonged to them.
+Though they are only inhabited sporadically by holidaymakers and fishermen, in the past there have been more permanent residents on the Ecrehous due to more abundant vegetation.
+Two eccentrics who lived on the Ecrehous for a long time proclaimed themselves to be Le Roi des Écréhous (The King of the Ecrehous) and claimed that sovereignty over the islands belonged to them.
 Philippe Pinel lived on Bliantch'Île from 1848 to 1898 and exchanged gifts with Queen Victoria.
-In the 1960s and 1970s Alphonse Le Gastelois found refuge in the islands from unfounded public suspicion of being the Beast of Jersey (a notorious sexual attacker of children who was later arrested, thus clearing Le Gastelois of suspicion).
+In the 1960s and 1970s Alphonse Le Gastelois found refuge in the islands from unfounded public suspicion of being the Beast of Jersey, a notorious sexual attacker of children who was later arrested, thus clearing Le Gastelois of suspicion.

 Resolution of disputed status

-In the 19th and early 20th centuries there were several occasions on which nominal control was displayed – e.g. flags and buoys, and there were several occasions on which the British government indicated to the French government that it wished to settle the matter.
+In the 19th and early 20th centuries there were several occasions on which nominal control was displayed, including flags and buoys, and there were several occasions on which the British government indicated to the French government that it wished to settle the matter.

-In 1950 France took the United Kingdom to the International Court of Justice (ICJ) for discussions to decide to which country the Minquiers and Ecrehos belonged.
+In 1950 France took the United Kingdom to the International Court of Justice (ICJ) for discussions to decide to which country the Minquiers and Ecrehous belonged.
 The French fished in the waters, but Jersey exercised various administrative rights.
 In the Minquiers and Ecrehos case, the ICJ considered the historical evidence, and in its judgment of 17 November 1953 awarded the islands to Jersey.